ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-latest/settingup-mobileapplication.md

 # Customizing the Mentor Mobile Application

-The <PartialExample mentored /> mobile application is developed using the Ionic framework along with the Capacitor runtime, which makes it easy to run apps across mobile and Web platforms.
+The <PartialExample mentored /> mobile application is developed using the Ionic framework along with the Capacitor runtime, which makes it easy to run apps across mobile and web platforms.

 ## Key Components in the Development Environment